Jared-Godar/pmi-acp/01_agile_principles_and_methodologies.md

 **Crystal Methodologies**

 - Family named after colors of crystals by hardness
-- As complexity increcreases, so do the number of management steps
+- As complexity increases, so do the number of management steps

 **Feature-driven Development**

 - Client-centric
-- Acchitecture centric
+- Architecture centric
 - Pragmatic
 - Planned, managed, and tracked at feature level